BUYERS GUIDE - WAGONS MEDIUM

 New options in 2011 included an advanced Driver Assistance Package which incorporates a range of features such as Lane Assist, Side Assist and ProActive Occupant Protection System.

-All new Touaregs featured BlueMotion technologies including brake energy recuperation and Start/Stop functionality.
+All Touaregs featured BlueMotion technologies, including brake energy recuperation and Start/Stop functionality.

 Standard equipment across the range included nine airbags, ABS, EBD, Brake Assist, Auto Hold and Hill Hold Assist, ASR, EDL and ESP with active rollover protection function, EBC and Off-road Function with Anti-lock Braking System (ABSplus) and Hill Decent Assist.

 Entertainment and technology equipment fitted as standard included coloured Multi-function Display and Bluetooth® connectivity.